alenachao/cs182-ec/README.md

 4. Open [http://localhost:5173](http://localhost:5173) in your browser.

 > **Note**: If you scrape new data, make sure to copy the updated `edapi_interactions.json` to `web/public/data.json` so the web app sees it.

+### 3. Vercel Deployment
+To deploy this project on Vercel:
+1. Import the repository.
+2.  **Important**: In the explicit "Root Directory" setting, specify `web`.
+3. Vercel should automatically detect Vite and set the build settings (Build Command: `npm run build`, Output Directory: `dist`).